omarhemed/StockMarket-Analysis/README.md

 # Stock Market Trend Analysis

-This project analyzes historical stock data for selected companies (AAPL, GOOGL, MSFT, and AMZN), providing a clear statistical summary of each stock's performance over a year.
-The output includes daily values such as adjusted close, high, low, open prices, and trading volume, along with descriptive statistics that give insights into the stock's behavior.
+This project was created by Omar Hemed and it analyzes historical stock data for selected companies (AAPL, GOOGL, MSFT, and AMZN), providing a clear statistical summary of each stock's performance over a year.
+This project was built from scratch to demonstrate my ability to handle real-world financial data, create meaningful insights, and visually communicate trends in stock prices.

+## Author
+- Omar Hemed
+- GitHub: omarhemed
+- Contact: omarhemed1@hotmail.com

 ## Output Description
 1. Once you run the code, it will fetch historical stock data for each of the chosen stocks, displaying information as follows: